-Of course, from a distance, parents can’t control what their kids are doing in their spare time.
+Of course, from a distance, parents can’t control what their students are doing in their spare time.
 What parents can do, though, is bring up this often ignored or avoided topic.
 Based on my personal experience as a chemical dependency counselor and as a college parent, here are tips for keeping the conversation going about drugs and alcohol, even from afar.

 Many times parents circle around the issue by asking indirect questions such as “Did you have too much fun last night?”
 Ask them point-blank: Are you drinking at parties?
 What are you drinking?
 How much are you using and how are you getting it?
 Are you smoking pot or trying other things, such as Molly or LSD?

 Nothing will shut down a conversation faster than judging or immediately disapproving of their choices.
-While it’s easier said than done, if your child opens up to you, just listen.
-Don’t yell or disapprove, even if you’re upset by what they are telling you.
+While it’s easier said than done, if your student opens up to you, just listen.
+Don’t yell or disapprove, even if you're upset by what they are telling you.
 Your reaction will set the tone, and establish a precedent, for any future conversations.

 What can you do if, after these discussions, you deem there is a problem?
 Know your campus counseling resources.
 Find a local counselor that specializes in substance use and abuse.
 Get your student some help.
 Above all, keep the conversation going.
 It’s too important to ignore.